THE QUEST BASICS

 SHADOWS

-- Each Team entered has to provide a Shadow although Shadows do not walk with their own Team.
+Each Team entered has to provide a Shadow.

 TRANSPORT